shubhampawar224-source/web-bot/README.md

 ## for docker deploy
 # go to the web-bot
 docker-compose build
-docker-compose up
+DOCKER_BUILDKIT=1 docker build -t web-bot .

+for voice bot
 uvicorn my_agent:app --reload --host 0.0.0.0 --port 8000
 # use also this for run and deploy app

-Make the script executable:
+# Make the script executable:
-chmod +x deploy.sh
+# chmod +x deploy.sh

-./deploy.sh
+# ./deploy.sh